otrego/go-type1/README.md

 *   **Jigo**: (Experimental) My attempt at modifying the Igo font series to allow the fonts to be used directly in scripts.
 This is a work in progress and not currently installed by the installer.

+**Note**: This repository, Go-Type1, was original created by Kashomon but was moved to the *Otrego* Organization in 2020.

 All of these fonts are available as Postscript Type 1 fonts, which is an old vector graphic font standard that can be used with LaTeX.